Introduction

 Minimum wage requirements in the Philippines

 Minimum wage requirements vary across the Philippines.
-The rate an employer has to pay depends upon the region of the country in which their employee is based.
+The rate an employer has to pay depends on the region of the country in which their employee is based.

 Severance pay in the Philippines